 Demonstrating our commitment to providing high-quality education in professionally relevant fields, Walden University has been designated by the National Security Agency (NSA) and the Department of Homeland Security (DHS) as a National Center of Academic Excellence in Cyber Defense through academic year 2024.

-This designation means that our programs meet the NSA and the DHS standards of quality and relevance in the information assurance (IA) and cyber defense (CD) disciplines.
-Our programs’ stringent academic criteria reaffirm our commitment to excellence in the fields of IA and CD education.
+This designation means that our BSIT program meets the NSA and the DHS standards of quality and relevance in the information assurance (IA) and cyber defense (CD) disciplines.
+Our program’s stringent academic criteria reaffirms our commitment to excellence in the fields of IA and CD education.

 Our fully online information assurance and security programs are available at the bachelor’s, master’s, and doctoral levels.

 The Walden Center for Cybersecurity Education is a central hub for research, news, and education on information security.
 You will be able to access the latest information surrounding the field of information assurance—the practice of assuring information and managing risks related to the use, processing, storage, and transmission of information or data.

 - Cyber Security And Forensics: BS in Information Technology

 PhD, Walden University; MS, BS Southern Methodist University